 There are a lot of great helpdesk tools out there but for our customers we chose to use HelpScout.
 It’s simple software that allows all of our technical staff to interact with our customers in a timely fashion.
 And it allows us to see important metrics to improve our relationships with our customers.

-Our internal technology and customer support team uses HipChat to have our meetings, and chat about support issues.
-HipChat is a web service for internal private online chat and instant messaging.
+Our internal technology and customer support team uses Slack to have our meetings, and chat about support issues.
+Slack is a web service for internal private online chat and instant messaging.
 As well as one-on-one and group/topic chat, it also features cloud-based file storage, video calling, searchable message-history and inline-image viewing.

 Skype is still one of my stand out tools to run video calls to talk over projects. it just works even when I’m on the road and the connection isn’t the best.
 And oldie but a goodie.